junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 When the placenta comes out, there is always a brief flow of blood.
 It normally lasts only a few minutes and not more than a quarter of a liter (1 cup) of blood is lost.
 (A little bleeding may continue for several days and is usually not serious.)

 WARNING: Sometimes a woman may be bleeding severely inside without much blood coming out.
 Feel her belly from time to time.
 If it seems to be getting bigger, it may be filling with blood.
-Check her pulse often and watch for signs of shock (p.
-77).
+Check her pulse often and watch for signs of shock ([page 77](#page-77)).